open-dis/dis-tutorial/DeadReckoning.md

 ### Why

-Notice that there are two basic problems to address: how frequently we receive state updates, and network latency.
-The latency aspect is addressed in the latency section.
+Notice that there are two basic problems that are addressed by dead reckoning: how frequently we receive state updates, and network latency.
+The latency aspect is addressed in the latency section, while this section addresses state update frequency.

 ### State Update Frequency: Brute Force & Ignorance